-(vii) If applicable to the Development, certification from Architect or a licensed engineer that all HUD environmental mitigation conditions have been met; and
+(vii) If applicable to the Development, certification from Architect or a licensed engineer that all HUD environmental mitigation conditions have been met;

+(K) No disbursement of funds will be approved without receipt of all closing documents in the form and substance required by the Department’s Legal Division; and

-(K ) The final draw request must be submitted within 24 months from loan closing unless Development Period has been extended in accordance with 10 TAC §13.12 or 10 TAC §13.13 of this chapter, as applicable.
+(J) The final draw request must be submitted within the construction term as determined in accordance with 10 TAC §13.8(c)(1) or (d)(1) as applicable, unless the construction term has been extended in accordance with 10 TAC §13.12 or 10 TAC §13.13 of this chapter, as applicable.

-(14) Annual Audits and Cost Certifications under 24 CFR §93.406(b).
+(15) Annual Audits and Cost Certifications under 24 CFR §93.406(b).